 In addition, a slip and fall case does not always necessarily have a clear at fault party.
 Insurers in slip and fall case rarely acknowledgeable liability to someone who does not have an attorney on their side.
 Typically, if you have a slip and fall case and are working without a lawyer, you will likely not get very far with your case.

 Hiring a slip and fall lawyer will take the stress out of your case.
-An experienced attorney from Parke Gordon will fight for every penny you deserve.
+An experienced attorney from Parke Gordon Law Firm will fight for every penny you deserve.
 Our slip and fall attorneys will be able to pinpoint and recognize all the different factors that can affect liability and damages of your slip and fall case.

 Compensation for Your Slip and Fall Accident

 When you have been injured by a slip and fall accident being able to prove negligence of the property owner is key to getting the most compensation for pain and suffering.
 The following are some things you could be compensated for from a slip and fall accident.

 - Future medical expenses caused by this accident.

 - Medical bills, including an ambulance cost or transportation to therapy or doctors.